Layer codes as partially self-correcting quantum memories: Numerical simulations

 \section{Numerical simulations}

 To complement the analytical results, we perform numerical simulations of the memory time of random layer codes; see Fig.~\ref{fig_memory}.
-We consider a family of layer codes constructed from an ensemble $\left\{C_{n,i}\right\}$ of CSS codes, where, for given odd $n$, we sample $R=2000$ times from $\text{CSS}_n\left(\tfrac{n-1}{2},\tfrac{n-1}{2}\right)$, and keep $r=20$ codes with $k=1$ logical qubits and the highest distance.
-Since the construction treats Pauli $X$ and $Z$ similarly, for concreteness, we focus on $X$ errors and consider a Hamiltonian $H^{(n,i)}_\text{mem}$, whose terms correspond to $Z$ checks of $\scrL(C_{n,i})$.
+We consider a family of layer codes constructed from an ensemble $\left\{C_{n,i}\right\}$ of CSS codes, where, for given odd $n$, we sample $R=2000$ times from $\text{CSS}_n\left(\tfrac{n-1}{2},\tfrac{n-1}{2}\right)$, and keep $r=20$ codes with $k=1$ logical qubit and the highest distance.
+Since the construction treats Pauli $X$ and $Z$ similarly, for concreteness, we focus on $X$ errors and consider a Hamiltonian $H^{(n,i)}_\text{mem}$, whose terms correspond to $Z$-checks of $\scrL(C_{n,i})$.

 To estimate the memory time, we initialize the memory state in a ground state of $H^{(n,i)}_\text{mem}$ and perform Monte Carlo simulations to analyze its thermal evolution.
 We model the thermal noise as a sequence of single-qubit $X$ errors, and use Glauber evolution~\cite{GlauberDynamics} with continuous time rejection free algorithm~\cite{BORTZ1975,Young_1966}.
-We then use the cluster decoder at geometrically increasing time intervals to probe the memory state and record the time $t_\text{fail}$ as the first time the decoder introduces a logical error.
+We then use the cluster decoder at geometrically increasing time intervals to probe the memory state (without implementing any recovery operator) and record the time $t_\text{fail}$ of the first decoder failure.
 We repeat the process multiple times and take the sample average $\langle t_\text{fail}\rangle$ to estimate the memory time $t_\text{mem}$.
-We observe that the behavior of random layer codes is consistent with partial self-correction (albeit, we find $t^*_\mathrm{mem} = \exp(\Theta(\beta^2))$ instead of the analytically-derived bound for the modified concatenated decoder $t_{\rm mem}^*=\exp(\exp(\Omega(\beta)))$.
-To accentuate the qualitative differences between partial self-correction and self-correction, we also simulate the 3D toric code, which is self-correcting (but only for one type of Pauli errors); see Appendix~\ref{sec:numerics}.
+We observe that the behavior of random layer codes is consistent with partial self-correction (albeit, we find $t^*_\mathrm{mem} = \exp(\Theta(\beta^2))$ instead of the analytically-derived bound for the concatenated decoder $t_{\rm mem}^*=\exp(\exp(\Omega(\beta)))$.
+To accentuate the qualitative differences between partial self-correction and self-correction, we also simulate the 3D toric code, which is self-correcting (but only for one type of Pauli errors).
+Additional details on the simulations can be found in Appendix~\ref{sec:numerics}.